lsymonds/Ears/README.md

-# Moogie.Events
+# Ears

-Moogie.Events is a simple observer pattern implementation of events and listeners.
+Ears is a simple observer pattern implementation of events and listeners.
 It is designed to help you decouple key parts of your application without ever getting in your way.

 ## Getting Started

-Add the `Moogie.Events` package into your project:
+Add the `Ears` package into your project:

-`dotnet add package Moogie.Events`
+`dotnet add package Ears`

-Then add `Moogie.Events` to your application's service collection in your `Startup.cs` file:
+Then add `Ears` to your application's service collection in your `Startup.cs` file:

 ```
-services.AddMoogieEvents(new EventManagerOptions
+services.AddEars(new EventManagerOptions
 {
     AssembliesToSearch = new[]
     {